Dog bites can lead to serious injuries. At KNR, our lawyers know what you’re going through and have what it takes to secure maximum compensation.

 Risks of Dog Bite Injuries

 Dogs can not only cause injury from their bites, but they can also spread bacteria.
-The CDC estimates up to 18 percent of dog bites ultimately become infected, and dogs are known to carry over 60 different types of bacteria.
+The CDC estimates up to 18%of dog bites ultimately become infected, and dogs are known to carry over 60 different types of bacteria.
 The following diseases are the most common dog bite-induced ones:

 - Rabies: A virus that affects the brain and can be fatal if extreme symptoms are experienced.
 It is spread through the bit and saliva of an infected animal.
 It is a disease that is preventable through vaccination.